CtrlK

 Suggestions

-Split detailed command references (VoiceOver, NVDA, JAWS, TalkBack) into separate reference files and link from the main skill
+Split screen reader-specific sections (VoiceOver, NVDA, JAWS, TalkBack) into separate reference files and link to them from a concise overview in SKILL.md

 DimensionReasoningScore